rsoo23/rsoo23/README.md

 ## 🤔 About me:
 I'm Rong Jie, a 42KL Cadet currently pursuing 42 school's core programme.

-- 🔭 I’m currently working on ByteIn a gamified calorie tracking app, as a Figma designer + tech assistant (Flutter + others) with my team
+- 🔭 I’m currently working as a part-time Frontend Game Developer at ELVTD.IO
 - 🌱 I’m currently exploring app development with Flutter and Dart
 - 💡 Fun fact: I know some Japanese 🗾 and play the electric guitar 🎸 for fun!